ewcloud/ewc-ansible-role-ipa-client-disenroll/README.md

 The template is designed to run on a virtual machine, running an IPA client previously enrolled in your IPA server, such that it:
 * Requests configuration changes to said IPA server for:
     * Stopping user authentication/authorization management (LDAP) to target virtual machine
     * Deletion of IPA server-internal DNS records referencing the target virtual machine, if and when found

 ## Copyright and License
->💡 No dependencies are distributed as part of this repository.

-See the [LICENSE](./LICENSE) file for licensing information as it pertains to files in this repository.
+The provided code and instructions are licensed under the [MIT license](./LICENSE).
+They are intended to automate the setup of an environment that includes third-party software components.
+The usage and distribution terms of the resulting environment are subject to the individual licenses of those third-party libraries.

+Users are responsible for reviewing and complying with the licenses of all third-party components included in the environment.

+Contact [EUMETSAT](http://www.eumetsat.int) for details on the usage and distribution terms.

 ## Usage